mohitpai/journey-optimizer.en/help/using/content-management/multilingual-automated.md

     ![](assets/translation_project_2.png)

-1. Choose if your translations are automatically publish after approval and if you want to enable the review workflow.
+1. Choose if you want to enable the following options:

+    * **[!UICONTROL Automatically publish approved translations]**: Once translations are approved, they are automatically integrated into the campaign without the need for manual intervention.
+    * **[!UICONTROL Enable Review workflow]**: Only applicable to human-translated locales.
+This allows an internal reviewer to efficiently evaluate and either approve or reject translated content.
+[Learn more](#review-translation-project)

 1. Click **[!UICONTROL Add locale]** to access the menu and define the languages for your translation project.